gpeterson406/Greenwood_Book/_book/04-twoWayAnova.md

 In this chapter, we extend the One-Way ANOVA to situations with two factors or categorical explanatory variables in a method that is generally called the ***Two-Way ANOVA***.
-\index{factor}
+\index{factor} \index{Two-Way ANOVA}
 This
-allows researchers to simultaneously study two variables that might explain variability in the responses and explore whether the impacts of one variable change depending on the level of the other explanatory variable.
+allows researchers to simultaneously study two variables that might explain variability in the responses and explore whether the impacts of one explanatory variable change depending on the level of the other explanatory variable.
 In some situations, each observation is so expensive that researchers want to use a single study to explore two different sets of research questions in the same round of data